jlengrand/kotlin-spring-boot-elm-starter/README.md

 # Kotlin Spring Boot Elm Starter

-This project is a template to show how to be able to use Spring Boot in Kotlin for your server, and have a working setup for an Elm front-end.
+This project is a template using Spring Boot with Kotlin for your server, and Elm for the front-end.
 This setup allows you to test locally, as well as compile and deploy on a server using [circle-ci](https://circleci.com).

 This repo solves a few problems :